What is TMS?

 TMS is one of the most effective and cost-efficient OCD treatments available.

-Safe for Bipolar
+Safe in Bipolar Disorder

 Helps reduce depressive symptoms with a lower risk of triggering mania.